shabiel/Latte/README.md

 ## User interaction changes.
 No changes are performed to the user interface.

-## Installation for Latte
-Check each folder for installation instructions.

-* Latte 1.0 should not be installed.
-It's kept here for historical reasons.
-* Latte 2.0 should be installed for all MOCHA 1.0 and MOCHA 1.0 Enhancements systems.
-* Latte 3.1 should be installed for all MOCHA 2.0 systems.
-As of the time of the writing of this document, MOCHA 2.0 Enhancements
-* Latte 4.0 should be installed with MOCHA 2.0 Enhancements.
-* Mocha 2.1 has not been released yet.
-When it is released, Latte will be updated to include the latest changes in the routines.

 ### RxNorm Installation Warning
 RxNorm installation is not needed except for using DIT.